Tyrrrz/Tyrrrz.me/src/data/blog-posts/return-type-inference/Post.md

 ## Type inference

-Let's talk about type inference in general.

-Type inference is when a compiler in a statically-typed language can guess the type of a specific expression without needing the programmer to manually specify it.
-One simple example of type inference is array initialization in C#:
+Type inference is the ability of a compiler to automatically detect the type of a particular expression, without having the programmer explicitly specify it.
+This feature usually works by analyzing the constraints imposed by the flow of data in a program.
+Being able to detect the type automatically, languages that support type inference allow writing more succinct code while still maintaining the full benefits of a static type system.

+Most mainstream statically-typed languages have some form of type inference.
+One simple example of it in C# is array initialization:

 ```csharp
 var array = new[] {"Hello", "world"};
 ```

-Here we don't directly specify the type of the array with `new string[]`, instead we let the compiler do it automatically.
-The array is of type `string[]`, it's just that we didn't have to specify it manually.
-Actually in this case we have two types of type inference, another in the form of `var`.
+Here we don't directly specify the type of the array with `new string[]`, but instead let the compiler detect it automatically.
+Since we're initializing the array with two string expressions and all elements in an array must be of the same type, the type can be safely inferred to `string[]`.

 The most interesting aspect of type inference is, of course, generics.
-When using generic methods, we don't need to specify type arguments so long as they can be deduced from the parameter types.
-For example:
+It allows us to omit specifying generic arguments in a method, as long as they can be deduced based on the values passed to the parameters.

+For example, we can define a generic method `List.Create<T>` that creates a list from a sequence of elements:

 ```csharp
 public static class List